Mahela Jayawardene: Post-captaincy

 During the second Test of Sri Lanka's tour of South Africa in 2011–12, Jayawardene became the ninth player in cricket history, and the first Sri Lankan, to score 10,000 Test runs.
 At the end of the tour he was reappointed as Sri Lanka's captain, following the resignation of Tillakaratne Dilshan.

-His knock of 180 against England at Galle was also nominated to be one of the best Test batting performance of the year 2012 by ESPNCricinfo.
+His knock of 180 against England at Galle was also nominated to be one of the best Test batting performance of the year 2012 by ESPNcricinfo.

 Jayawardene led Sri Lanka to the final of the 2012 ICC World Twenty20 against the West Indies on home turf.
 Having restricted the West Indies to 137/6, Sri Lanka were steadily making progress in chasing down the target with Jayawardene well set.
 Halfway through their innings, captain Jayawardene noticed that the West Indies were slightly ahead on Duckworth/Lewis with a hint of rain in the air.
 He subsequently decided to accelerate the innings, but this only triggered a collapse.
 The rain never came and Sri Lanka fell a long way short of the target.
 He resigned as Sri Lanka's T20 captain after the match and in 2014 also announced his retirement from T20 cricket.
-He was selected in the 2nd XI of the 2014 ICC World T20 Cup by Cricinfo.
+He was selected in the 2nd XI of the 2014 ICC World T20 Cup by ESPNcricinfo.

 He was named as captain of the 'Team of the Tournament' for the 2012 T20 World Cup by the ICC.

 He holds the record for the most catches in ODIs, taking 218 catches in 448 matches.

 He also holds the record for the most runs in Twenty20 World Cups having scored 858 runs in 25 innings, at an average of 40.8 runs per inning, in the four ICC World Twenty20 tournaments held to date (2007, 2009, 2010 and 2012).

 On 31 March 2016, it was announced that Jayawaradene has signed for Somerset County Cricket to represent them in the English T20 league.